osteele/tonic.ts/README.md

 ## Status

 * The API might change.
-In particular, `Scale` vs. `SpecificScale`; and `FrettedChord` might change back to `Fingering`.
+In particular, `FrettedChord` might change back to `Fingering`.
 * The graphics functions haven’t been tested since being ported from CoffeeScript.

 ## Other Languages